 Keep fault handling simple.
 If in doubt, decide for a lesser level of fault tolerance.

 In the case of continued execution, make sure that any corrupted variables of the program state have been corrected to an actual and correct or at least safe value.

+In the case of a “retry” strategy, ensure that progress is made by limiting the number of retries.

 Use system-defined components that assist in uniformity of fault handling when available.

-Prior to any abnormal termination of a component, perform “last wishes” to minimize the effects of the failure on enclosing components (e .g., release software locks held locally) and the real world (e. g. close valves opened by the component).
+Prior to abnormal termination of a component, perform “last wishes” to minimize the effects of the failure on enclosing components (e .g., release software locks held locally) and the real world (e. g. close valves opened by the component).

 Specify a fault-handling policy whereby a service, in the absence of full fault tolerance or graceful degradation, will halt safely and securely respectively.

-7.32 Distinguished values in data types [KLK]
+7.32 Distinguished values in data types

 7.32.1 Description of application vulnerability